 The acceptance of an entire U.S. state where public schools, courts, and the legislature operate in a non-English language would drive a spike through the unifying power of English, our common language.

 Should Puerto Rico become a state, legislative and legal proceedings there are currently conducted entirely in Spanish.
-Would Spanish be used for the official record in federal and state courts in Puerto Rico?
-What language will be spoken by employees of the federal and state governments in Puerto Rico?
+Stark questions present themselves: Would Spanish be used for the official record in federal and state courts in Puerto Rico?
+What language would be spoken by employees of the federal and state governments in Puerto Rico?
 If Spanish is chosen, how will they communicate with the rest of the United States?

 Puerto Rico is currently exempt from the English language testing provisions of federal education law, and their system of education is taught primarily in Spanish.
 Should statehood occur, what language will be taught in Puerto Rican schools?
 Will English be treated as a foreign language?
 If Spanish is the principal means of educational instruction, how will English fluency be attainable by students?

-U.S. Census Bureau data also shows that 41% of people in Puerto Rico live in poverty.
-Unemployment is 13%.
+U.S. Census Bureau data also shows that over 43% of people in Puerto Rico live in poverty.
+The unemployment rate was over 11% in 2020.
 Should Puerto Rico gain statehood, residents would become eligible for U.S. government benefit programs.
-Federal programs, such as food stamps and Medicaid, funded at the same level as other states, would cost the government an additional $20 billion dollars a year.
+Federal programs, such as food stamps and Medicaid, funded at the same level as other states, could cost the government an additional $20 billion dollars a year.

-United States residents should be aware of these consequences in admitting the territory as a state.
-Likewise, residents of Puerto Rico should be aware of the expectations they will face in assimilating with the culture in the United States.
+United States residents should be aware of these realities when considering the merits of statehood for Puerto Rico.
+Likewise, residents of Puerto Rico must be aware of the expectations they will face in assimilating with the culture in the United States.